-Following the rapid escalation of the Coronavirus disease (Covid-19) in early 2020, it was declared a public health emergency of international concern at the end of January, and a Pandemic on 11 March, by the WHO.
-By 21 August, there were 1,969 confirmed cases in Sierra Leone and 69 deaths even though there is a sense these figures may underestimate the scale of the pandemic.
+Following the rapid escalation of the Coronavirus disease (Covid-19) in early 2020, it was declared a public health emergency of international concern at the end of January, and a Pandemic on 11 March, by the WHO1.
+While globally cases have passed the 45 million mark, as of 12 October, there were 2,306 confirmed cases in Sierra Leone and 72 deaths2 albeit with a general sense these figures may underestimate the scale of the pandemic.
 (Figure 1 shows the cumulative cases and deaths since April).